iotempire/iotempower/doc/quickstart-pi.rst

   right corner).

 - Navigate into the ``node1``-folder and check (as before) the content of ``setup.cpp``.
 A tiny bit cryptic?
-Don't fear this just says, we want to configure a device with a button and make the onboard blue led accessible, leave the content view of ``setup.cpp`` again.
+Don't fear!
+This just says, we want to configure a device with a button and make the onboard blue led accessible, leave the content view of ``setup.cpp`` again.